“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 It depends on the model of the vehicle but also on the weight you put on the tires.
 Usually, it’s between 30 and 35 psi.

 Yes, if you put more weight than the tires can carry, you can overweight them.
 We recommend against doing that, as overwhelmed tires aren’t stable, and they might even get damaged.

 - How often to rotate light-truck tires?

-We recommend rotating the tires every six months, or every 6,000 to 8,000-miles (whichever expires first) for best performance and durability.
+We recommend rotating the tires every six months or every 6,000 to 8,000 miles (whichever expires first) for the best performance and durability.

 After you made sure that the type of tire suits you well, read the detailed review and pick one that catches your eye.
 By doing that, you’ll ensure years of happy and carefree driving!